 - Add the pasta to the boiling water and cook until al dente, about 10 minutes.

-- When pasta is al dente, remove 1/2 cup of pasta water.
-Whisk 1/4 cup of the hot pasta water into the egg mixture.
+- When pasta is al dente, turn off the heat.
+Remove ½ cup (120ml) of pasta water.
+Whisk ¼ cup (60ml) of the hot pasta water into the egg mixture.

 - Using tongs, remove the pasta from the water and place in a large serving bowl.
 (Do not drain the pasta.)
 Add the egg mixture and bacon to the pasta and toss until creamy and the cheese melts.
 Add the remaining 1/4 cup of pasta water if needed, 1 tablespoon at a time, to loosen the pasta mixture.